nidhiharish26/contact-manager-backend/README.md

 Welcome to your Contact Manager project – a backend server built with Node.js and Express to manage contacts, user authentication, and secure data operations in a full-stack contact management system.

 # How Can I Edit This Code?
-There are several ways to edit and run your backend application:

 Use Your Preferred IDE (Recommended)
 If you want to work locally using VS Code or any IDE: